And then, once someone converts, your sales team can use information from the tool to have a more focused conversation with the prospect.

 So, how much does building a self-selection tool cost?

-The type of tool needed to provide your future buyers with a seamless self-selection process can vary drastically in regards to planning and cost, especially when it comes to the actual development of the tool.
+These types of tools can vary drastically in regards to planning and cost, especially when it comes to the actual development of the tool.

-Much of this range does depend on development which depends on a few factors.
-We tapped IMPACT’s Senior Developer, and Self-Selection Tool dev guru, Tim Ostheimer to help us understand why self-selection tools cost what they do.
+Much of this range does depend on development, which depends on a few factors.

 1. The type of tool

 Before getting started, brands should try to identify ways to simplify, streamline, or enhance the information potential buyers are looking for.
 What can help them take charge in their buyer’s journey?

 Take a deep dive into your products or service lines, the actual sales process, and even the user flow on their website to see how the experience could be enhanced.